 Thinking of becoming a personal support worker (PSW) in Canada?
-If you are passionate about helping the eldery, those who are disabled, or those who are ill, and would like a quick start in the healthcare industry, this is a promising path to take.
-Currently, there is a high demand for personal support workers, which makes finding a secure job relatively easy – and this is even in spite of the global pandemic.
+If you are passionate about helping the elderly, those who are disabled, or those who are ill and would like a quick start in the healthcare industry, then this is a promising path to take!

 The Pros of Being a PSW

 1. It’s a Hands-on Career That Makes a Difference in People’s Lives

 Of all the PSW benefits, if this appeals to you the most, there is a high likelihood that you will experience a strong sense of fulfillment in this career.
 As a personal support worker, you have a special role that cannot be filled by physicians, nurses, or even the patient’s own family.
 You will get to spend the most time with the patient(s) and directly see to their physical and psycho-social well-being.